pmean/introduction-to-sql/modules/5508-04-assignments.md

 Q2.
 Use the hospital table in the ehr database.
 The variable ACUTE_NONACUTE has the values Acute and Non-Acute.
 Use the substr function to convert these two values to the first letter (A or N).
 Print out the first ten values only.

 Q3.
 Use the titanic table in the melange database.
-Run a query that counts the number of male and female children (Age <= 18)
+Run a query that counts the number of male and children and the number of female children (Age <= 18).

 Q4.
 Use the titanic table in the melange database.
 Run a query that identifies the ages of the youngest and oldest patients in each passenger class.